build-on-aws/bedrock-agent-txt2sql/README.md

 ![ce2](Streamlit_App/images/ce2.png)

-   - Once complete, select the "Create" button at the bottom of the screen.
+   - Once complete, select the **Create** button at the bottom of the screen.
 The environment will take a couple of minutes to spin up.
 If you get an error spinning up Cloud9 due to lack of resources, you can also choose t2.micro for the instance type and try again.
 (The Cloud9 environment has Python 3.10.12 version at the time of this publication)

 ![ce3](Streamlit_App/images/ce3.png)

-3. Navigate back to the Cloud9 Environment, then select "open" next to the Cloud9 you just created.
+3. Navigate back to the Cloud9 Environment, then select **open** next to the Cloud9 you just created.
 Now, you are ready to setup the Streamlit app!

 ![environment](Streamlit_App/images/environment.png)